Berrima Internment Camp Huts Area

-Berrima Internment Camp Huts Area is a heritage-listed former internment camp site at Argyle Street, Berrima, Wingecarribee Shire, New South Wales, Australia.
-It formed an additional section of the former Berrima Internment Camp outside the walls of the Berrima Gaol.
+Berrima Internment Camp Huts Area is a heritage-listed former internment camp site at Argyle Street, Berrima, in the Southern Highlands of New South Wales, Australia.
+It formed an additional section of the former Berrima Internment Camp outside the walls of Berrima Gaol.
 It was established from 1915 to 1918.
 The camp was also known as the Berrima PoW Camp, the German Detention Camp and the German Concentration Camp.
 It was added to the New South Wales State Heritage Register on 14 January 2011.